themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 Gold prices plummeted, and silver followed, causing the loss of trillions of dollars in market value.
 Gold fell about 12% on the day, from near $5,600 to just under $5,000, ending around $4,907.
 The decline was much larger for silver, which fell by as much as 36%, from above $121 to near $75, before ending the day near $85.

+The speed and scale of the sell-off caught many investors off guard, especially after weeks of one-way momentum and growing confidence in the trade.

-This represents losses of roughly $3–$5 trillion in gold’s market value and roughly $1–$2 trillion in silver’s.
+This represents losses of roughly $3–$5 trillion in gold’s market value and $1–$2 trillion in silver’s.
 Including secondary effects, total losses are estimated at $7–$10 trillion in this event alone, about 25% of U.S. gross domestic product (GDP), estimated at $30 trillion.

+To understand just how unusual this move was, it helps to break it down.

 ## Was This Really a 10 Sigma Event?